-Property Regime: The property regime defines the legal rights of possession during the marriage.
-For example in Portugal any marriage without a prenuptial contract will be subject to the regime of shared goods, meaning everything acquired during the time of marriage belongs to both.
+The property regime defines the legal rights of possession during the marriage.
+For example, in Portugal any marriage without a prenuptial contract will be subject to the regime of shared goods, meaning everything acquired during the time of marriage belongs to both.
 Heritage or personal gifts stay private possession.
-If neither of bride or groom has the pt nationality or a residency in Portugal the pt law does not apply to the property regime.
+If neither bride or groom has a Pt. nationality or a residency in Portugal the Pt. law does not apply to the property regime.
 What defines the property regime applied is the first common residency after the marriage.
-This is a general information and for more detail on this matter we advise to consult a lawyer who specializes in international law.
+This is a general information and for more detail on this matter we advise you consult a lawyer who specializes in international law.
 This may be of particular importance if you are planning to marry with a pre-nuptial contract.

-Outdoor weddings: The registrar may ask for a shade or rain shelter in order to agree to your chosen wedding location.
-In case there is bad weather and no alternative for a location the civil wedding will take place in the registry office.
+The registrar may ask for a shade or shelter from rain in order to agree to your chosen wedding location.
+In case of bad weather and no alternative of location the civil wedding will take place in the registry office.
 Last minute changes of time and date to accommodate your wish for an outdoor wedding can be attempted without guarantee, depending on the availability of the registrar.

-Name changing options: The name changing options have to be in accordance with your personal law, law of your nationality.
-If you are Portuguese you may change your name during the wedding with the options of adding one or two surnames to your own surname.
-If you are not Portuguese you should request the name change when you register your wedding in your country of nationality.
+The name changing options have to be in accordance with your personal law, law of your nationality.
+If you are Portuguese, you may change your name during the wedding with the options of adding one or two surnames to your own surname.
+If you are not Portuguese, you should request the name change when you register your wedding in your country of nationality.

 See info for British nationals here: http://www.ukdps.co.uk/AWomansRightsUponMarriage.html

-International Wedding certificate: After the marriage we will send you an international Wedding certificate.
+After the marriage, we will send you an international Wedding certificate.
 You may need a national document with an apostille that then has to be translated in your country.
 Please ask at your registry office and let us know if you require a national version with apostille or an international version wedding certificate.
 Countries that accept the international version: US, UK, Germany, France, Austria, Canada, Poland, Norway, Sweden, ….
 Countries that don’t accept the international version: Czech Republic, Russia ….

-Signatures: There will be no signing during the wedding.
+There will be no signing during the wedding.
 The wedding is a verbal contract in front of the official authorized person and will after be digitized.
-If you also would like to book a celebration ceremony we can supply a symbolic wedding certificate to be signed at the end.
+If you also would like to book a celebration ceremony, we can supply a symbolic wedding certificate to be signed at the end.
 This certificate has no legal validity.
-Please see photos here: http://www.weddingportugal.com/en_GB/wedding_certificate/

 All above information is given to the best of our knowledge, we are not liable for errors or changes in the current legal regulations.